WZFT

-WZFT (104.3 FM), branded "Z104.3", is a gold-leaning contemporary hit radio station located in Baltimore, Maryland.
+WZFT (104.3 FM), branded "Z104.3", is a Gold-based CHR radio station located in Baltimore, Maryland.
 It is currently owned and operated by iHeartMedia.
 WZFT's studios are located at The Rotunda shopping center in Baltimore, and its transmitter is based atop Television Hill in the city's Woodberry district.

 History

-WITH-FM/DJ-104
+WITH-FM and DJ-104

-The station signed on in 1949, as WITH-FM, the FM sister to WITH (1230 AM, now WFOA).
-WITH-FM was Maryland's pioneer FM station, with local legend Jack Wells serving as its first announcer.
+The station signed on in 1949, as WITH-FM, the FM sister station to WITH (1230 AM, now WFOA).

 On October 1, 1974, WITH-FM became contemporary hit radio WDJQ-FM "DJ-104".
-By the late 1970s, WDJQ-FM made an attempt to do an all-disco format, which failed in the ratings, and the station went back to Top 40 at the end of 1979.
+By the late 1970s, WDJQ-FM made an attempt to do an all-disco format, which failed in the ratings, and the station went back to top 40 at the end of 1979.

 B-104

-In June 1980, Scripps-Howard Broadcasting acquired WDJQ-FM, and at noon on July 2, 104.3 FM became WBSB under the handle "B-104", but retaining the previous Top 40 format.
-"B-104" was one of Baltimore's top-rated FM stations during the 1980s, and was home to "Brian and O'Brien", one of Baltimore's most notable morning drive time shows.
-Radio and TV personalities Glenn Beck and Pat Gray hosted a show on WBSB for several years in the late 1980s and early 1990s.
-Other notable air personalities included Ken Merson (The Merson Person), Willie B., Gary Murphy, Sean Hall, Tom Gilligan, Kris Earl Phillips, Ann Duran, J.R.
-Russ, Lisa Kay, "Downtown" Billy Brown and Brian Carter.
+In June 1980, Scripps-Howard Broadcasting acquired WDJQ-FM, and at noon on July 2, 104.3 FM became WBSB under the branding "B-104", but retaining the previous top 40 format.

-Variety 104.3/Soft 104.3
+Variety 104.3 and Soft 104.3

-By 1991, the Top 40 format suffered a decline in audience and revenue due to the rise of alternative rock and hip hop.
+By 1991, the top 40 format suffered a decline in audience and revenue due to the rise of alternative rock and hip hop.
 Many stations around the country flipped to other formats; WBSB was one of those.
-On February 18, 1992, at 9:00 a.m., after playing a montage of station memories, the station flipped to "Variety 104.3", a hot AC competitor to WWMX, which was a mainstream AC at the time.
+On February 18, 1992, at 9:00 am, after playing a montage of station memories, the station flipped to hot AC "Variety 104.3".
 The first song on "Variety" was "Listen to the Music" by The Doobie Brothers.
 In January 1993, the station changed its call letters to WVRT.
 The station suffered from low ratings during this time.
-Capitol Broadcasting, the owners of WWMX, bought the station from E. W. Scripps in the fall of 1993.
+Capitol Broadcasting, the owners of WWMX, acquired the station from E. W. Scripps in the fall of 1993.
 On December 13, the station began stunting with a simulcast of WWMX.
 At midnight on December 20, the stunting switched to a loop of only five songs (with those songs being replaced each week), as well as liners redirecting listeners to WWMX.
-Finally, on January 12, 1994, at 6 p.m., the station flipped to "Soft 104.3" WSSF, a soft AC competing with well-established WLIF.
+Finally, on January 12, 1994, at 6 pm, the station flipped to soft AC "Soft 104.3" WSSF.
 Capitol sold the station to American Radio Systems in 1994.